Ceirios1/Portfolio/cv.md

 -         Be able to follow instuction and fill any role needed like kitchen aid or washing dishes.
 -         Be able to solve imediate problems quickly and creatively

-For older jobs you should keep the details slightly shorter, remembering to include your dates of employment and key skills obtained/applied to achieve your goals.

 ### EDUCATION: